prominence-eosc/docs/dags.md

 job will not be attempted.
 If the number of retries is set to one or more, if an individual job fails (i.e. exit code is not 0) it will be retried up to the specified number of times.
-To set a maximum numbver of retries, include `maximumRetries` in the workflow definition, e.g.
+To set a maximum number of retries, include `maximumRetries` in the workflow definition, e.g.
 ```json
 "policies": {
   "maximumRetries": 2